amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 };
 ```

-We could simplify a bit by using the `ChangeMapFn` type:
+I could simplify a bit by using the `ChangeMapFn` type:

 ```ts
 // The types are specified on the left